 Perineum and Pelvic Floor Repair in London

 Traumatic childbirths with resultant tearing of the vaginal and labial tissues can be a significant source of distress and loss of function.
-Common end points of difficult childbirths can be visible scarring and distortion of the vagina tissues which can be a cause of pain and discomfort.
+Common endpoints of difficult childbirths can be visible scarring and distortion of the vagina tissues which can be a cause of pain and discomfort.
 Sometimes the surgical repair immediately after childbirth to repair the torn and stretched tissues is suboptimal.
 Women can develop a loss of confidence and may experience discomfort during sexual intercourse from residual scar tissue.
-Dr Dimitriadi in an expert in the use of vaginal laser for mild to moderate cases of pelvic organ prolapse.
+Dr Dimitriadi is an expert in the use of laser vaginal tightening for mild to moderate cases of pelvic organ prolapse.

 More severe cases may result in weakness of the pelvic floor muscles which act as a supportive hammock for the uterus, bladder and rectum above.
 When this structural support is weakened, it can lead to pelvic organ prolapse.
 Difficulty in passing urine may occur and in severe cases, urinary incontinence may develop which can be a very socially disabling condition.

-Our gynaecologists are expert in the repair and restoration of the vagina and pelvic floor.
-This can lead to a significant improvement in ones self confidence and self-esteem.
-Surgical treatment such as vaginoplasty can be both aesthetic and reconstructive in nature depending on the underlying problem whether it is issue is in the perineum or deeper in the underlying vaginal tissues.
+Our gynaecologists are experts in the repair and restoration of the vagina and pelvic floor.
+This can lead to a significant improvement in self-confidence and self-esteem.
+Surgical treatment such as vaginoplasty can be both aesthetic and reconstructive in nature depending on the underlying problem whether the issue is in the perineum or deeper in the underlying vaginal tissues.
 You can be assured of being in excellent hands for your vaginal repair and reconstruction procedure at our specialist gynaecology clinic at Centre for Surgery in London.

 Our gynaecology clinic at 106 Crawford Street was recently inspected and rated by the Care Quality Commission as good across all five domains of care.

 RealSelf Top Doctors